nathanbumpus/Trinity-2.8.4-Marconi/assemblyqc.md

 /home/nbumpus/shrimp/trinity_out_dir/Trinity.fasta | \
 tee /home/nbumpus/shrimp/assembly_quality/shrimp.ExN50.stats
 ```
 <p>The script will calculate the statistic and output to the shrimp.ExN50.stats file.
-When we plot the data we want to start the plotting at around 30% instead of the default 1% to eliminated skewing of the graph by overly expressed transcripts.
-Go into the shrimp.ExN50.stats file with nano and delete rows 1-29 and save the new file as shrimp.ExN50.30.stats but leave the header.
-Once this is done run the following script to graph the results.</p>
+We can start the plotting anywhere between 1% and 30% by editing the stats file in nano.
+Run the following script to graph the results.</p>

 ```
 #!/bin/bash -l
-#PBS -q bio
+#PBS -q haswell
 #PBS -N plote90n50-pooled
 #PBS -l nodes=1:ppn=1
 #PBS -l walltime=00:05:00